PDF Generation API with Watermark and Stamp

 YOUR_API_KEY

-with your actual API key. - Adjust the URL, HTML content, watermark text, and stamp image path as needed.
+header. - Modify the URL, HTML content, watermark text, and stamp image file path in the examples to match your specific test cases.

 - The